 Being a student of MIC has been a fantastic experience, exposure, and, most importantly, an honor for all of us.

 About “The Wilderness Live”

-Established in 2020, we are a freelancing content company writing in the field of travel, culture, food, and animals.
-We run a podcast on Spotify, Apple, and Google podcasts under the name of Wilderness Live and you check out more of our work on www.thewildernesslive.com.
+Established in 2020, we are a freelancing content company writing in travel, culture, food, and animals.
+We run a podcast on Spotify, Apple, and Google podcasts under Wilderness Live, and you can check out more of our work at www.thewildernesslive.com.